TMSolution/Gravatar/docs/GravatarImageRequests.md

 ### Getting response body and headers

-Create response for your request and get the whole body and all headers.
+If you create response for your request, you can get the whole body and all response headers.

 ```php
     namespace Gravatar;